Understanding ‘No Win - No Fee’ and how it works.

 Why do you offer a ‘No Win - No Fee’ service?

-Slater and Gordon’s ‘No Win.
-No Fee.’ policy was developed to reflect our belief that every Australian has the right to legal representation, no matter their financial circumstances and to address growing concerns that legal access was increasingly restricted only to those with the ability to pay for it.
+Slater and Gordon’s ‘No Win - No Fee’ policy was developed to reflect our belief that every Australian has the right to legal representation, no matter what their financial circumstances are, and to address growing concerns that legal access was increasingly restricted only to those with the ability to pay for it.

 However, no matter what advice we provide during our initial appointment with you regarding the likely success of your claim, your initial consultation is free of charge**.

 What exactly do you mean by ‘No Fee’?

 The ‘No Fee’ component of ‘No Win - No Fee’ means that clients don’t need to pay any of Slater and Gordon’s legal fees if they aren’t successful with their claim.
 However, what this doesn’t cover are ‘disbursements’, which are non-legal expenses related to a case, such as:

 - Medical professional fees

 - Private investigator fees

 If a client can’t afford these fees, other arrangements can be made, including seeking funding from a funding organisation or from Slater and Gordon itself.